artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/README.md

-It is required to install websockets library:
+For using this simulator it is required to install websockets library:

 + Ubuntu:
 ```